 The National Safe Schools Framework (the Framework) is a key resource now available at the Student Wellbeing Hub.
 The Framework provides school communities with a vision, a set of guiding principles and the practical tools and resources that will help build a positive school culture.

 Building on the original 2003 Framework, a revised Framework was endorsed by all ministers for education in December 2010.
 The Australian Government collaborates with state and territory governments to support the Framework as part of a national approach to make sure our school communities are safe and supportive .

-To support schools to implement the Framework the Australian Government has worked with Education Service Australia to deliver the Safe Schools Hub.
-The Hub is a one-stop shop that provides school communities, teachers, school leaders, students, parents and specialist professionals with a range of safe school strategies that are underpinned by the Framework including information on building safe and supportive learning environments.
+To support schools to implement the Framework the Australian Government has worked with Education Services Australia to deliver the Student Wellbeing Hub.
+The Hub is an online one-stop shop that provides school communities including teachers, school leaders, students, parents and specialist professionals with a range of safe school strategies and resources that are underpinned by the Framework.

-The National Safe Schools Framework is based on the following overarching vision:
+The Framework is based on the following overarching vision:

 All Australian schools are safe, supportive and respectful teaching and learning communities that promote student wellbeing.

 The vision is supported by guiding principles for safe, supportive and respectful school communities.
 These guiding principles emphasise the importance of student safety and wellbeing for effective learning in all school settings.

 - affirm the rights of all members of the school community to feel safe and be safe at school

 - acknowledge that being safe and supported at school is essential for student wellbeing and effective learning